rohit-vaswani/coding-interview-preparation/readme.md

 -- Complete the flow using the comments
 -- Complete the flow using the helper functions
--- Understand the problem using simpler/minimal example -- Understand the input & output of the problem very clearly -- Write passes to understand how the solution looks like in each phase
+-- Understand the problem using simpler/minimal example -- Understand the input & output of the problem very clearly [create-an-interval] -- Write passes to understand how the solution looks like in each phase

 ## Recursive approach